Diocese of San Marco Argentano-Scalea

-The Italian Catholic Diocese of San Marco Argentano-Scalea, in Cosenza, Calabria, has existed as the diocese of San Marco since at least 1171, when the name of Bishop Ruben appears in a document.
-It is now a suffragan of the Archdiocese of Cosenza-Bisignano.
+The Diocese of San Marco Argentano-Scalea (Dioecesis Sancti Marci Argentanensis-Scaleensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Italy.
+Its episcopal see is Cosenza, Calabria.
+The diocese existed as the Diocese of San Marco since at least 1171, when the name of Bishop Ruben appears in a document.
+It is now a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Cosenza-Bisignano.